-The EDC Board of Directors is comprised of 15 business and municipal leaders from York County, including 2 City of Biddeford appointees, 2 City of Saco appointees, 2 City of Sanford appointees, 1 Biddeford-Saco Chamber of Commerce appointee, 1 Kennebunk Development Corporation appointee, 1 Southern Maine Planning & Development Commission representative and 6 internally elected directors (2 Biddeford residents or business owners, 2 Saco residents or business owners and 2 York County residents or business owners).
+The EDC Board of Directors is comprised of 15 business and municipal leaders from York County, including 2 City of Biddeford appointees, 2 City of Saco appointees, 2 Sanford Regional Economic Growth Council appointees, 1 Biddeford-Saco Chamber of Commerce appointee, 1 Kennebunk Development Corporation appointee, 1 Southern Maine Planning & Development Commission representative and 6 internally elected directors (2 Biddeford residents or business owners, 2 Saco residents or business owners and 2 York County residents or business owners).
 Each of these directors brings a unique experience and perspective on economic development initiatives in the area, described as follows:

 Chuck Bates, Manager, Staff Development, General Dynamics, Inc., Saco, Maine.
 Mr. Bates serves on the Board as a “Saco Elected Director.”
 Mr. Bates has been in the field of employee education and development for 30 years, developing, coordinating and delivering educational programs.
 He has worked within the Community College System as a Dean of Business and Industry, and as an Educational and Organizational Development Consultant.
 He has served on the State Board of Education’s Professional Development Committee, Maine Science and Technology Foundation and the Maine Composite Alliance.
 He has served on the board of governors for the Maine Space Grant Consortium and Governor Baldacci’s educational development committee for development of entrepreneurship programs in the State of Maine.
 In addition, Mr. Bates has served on the Executive Board of Biddeford-Saco Chamber of Commerce, University of New England College of Art and Science Advisory Board, Board of Directors for York County Community College Foundation Board, Central Maine Community College advisory board, Maine Manufacturing Association Education Committee, Board of Directors for PeoplesChoice Credit Union and the Association Board of Trustee for the Dyer Library/Saco Museum.

-Lorraine Boston, Senior Vice President, Camden National Bank, Kennebunk Maine.
-Mrs. Boston is a “York County Elected Director”.
+Lorraine Boston, Retired bank officer, Wells Maine.
+Mrs. Boston is a “York County Elected Director” and she currently serves as EDC’s Treasuer.
 She is a graduate of America’s Community Banker Senior Leadership and New England School of Banking at Williams College.
 She is an Alum of the Leadership Maine program with extensive experience in financial institutions and lending.
 Currently Mrs. Boston serves as Chair of the York Hospital Board of Directors as well as a committee member of the Greater Portland Council of Governments and Financial Advisor for the York County Community Foundation.

 Alan Casavant, Mayor, City of Biddeford, Maine.
 Mayor Alan Casavant serves on the Board as a representative of the City of Biddeford.
 Mayor Casavant is a former Biddeford City Council and Council President.
 He taught Psychology and American Studies, Global Studies, and U.S. History at Biddeford High School until his retirement in 2011.
 Mayor Casavant served four terms serving Maine House District 137 covering Biddeford and Kennebunkport, and is termed out.

-William Doyle, Councilor, Ward 3, City of Saco, Maine.
-Councilor Doyle is a representative of the City of Saco.
+Mathew Eddy, Director of Economic Development, City of Biddeford, Maine.
+Mr. Eddy is a representative of the City of Biddeford.

 Eric Green, Vice President, PeoplesChoice Credit Union, Saco, Maine.
-Mr. Green is a representative of the Biddeford-Saco Chamber of Commerce.
+Mr. Green is a representative of the Biddeford-Saco Chamber of Commerce and he currently serves as EDC’s Vice President.
 He is a graduate of the CUNA Management School and has extensive experience in organizational operations.
 In addition to his activities with EDC he also serves on the Biddeford-Saco Chamber Board of Directors.